adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

-The goal of this exercise is to deploy a simple Azure SQL Sever and observe the default network behaviour when connecting to it.
+The goal of this exercise is to deploy a simple Azure SQL Server and observe the default network behaviour when connecting to it.

 ## Task 1 : Deploy an Azure SQL Server